Your little one’s eczema seems resistant to the effects of lotions and creams—especially if she’s a preemie. Could the products be making it worse?

 But many eczema care products are made with the active ingredient Avena Sativa, or wild oats.

 Since a surprisingly high number of gluten intolerance cases go undiagnosed, and they are frequently coupled with eczema, it makes sense to stay away from any eczema product made with Avena Sativa.

-To avoid more problems, the safest bet is to stick with gluten-free sunscreens and gluten-free baby washes like our BEB Organic Bubbly Wash, nourishing creams like our Silky Cream and soothing gels like our Healing Gel.
+To avoid more problems, the safest bet is to stick with gluten-free sunscreens and gluten-free baby washes like our BEB Organic Bubbly Wash, nourishing creams like our Silky Cream and soothing gels like our Soothing Serum (formerly named Healing Gel).